Buffer Stock vs. Safety Stock: Understanding the Key Differences

 From Terminology to a Smarter Inventory Strategy

 The most successful inventory strategies embrace both concepts strategically.
-By maintaining appropriate safety stock where external uncertainty threatens service levels, while implementing buffer stock where internal process variation threatens flow efficiency, you can achieve the dual goals of excellent customer service and lean operations.
+By maintaining appropriate safety stock where external uncertainty threatens service levels, while implementing buffer stock where internal process variation threatens flow efficiency, you achieve the dual goals of excellent customer service and lean operations.

 What is Kanban